Ubuntu Kernel Updates: Why They Matter

 journalctl -b -1 -k | grep -i error

 The -b -1 flag shows the previous boot's kernel log, which lets you compare the boot messages between the old and new kernel.
-For additional security hardening steps beyond kernel updates, it is worth reviewing your server's overall security posture, including SSH configuration, firewall rules, and access controls.
-A secure SSH setup on Ubuntu forms an important part of this picture.
+For additional security hardening steps beyond kernel updates, reviewing your server's overall security posture matters.
+This includes SSH configuration, firewall rules, and access controls.
+A Ubuntu server hardening checklist covers SSH key authentication, firewall configuration, and unattended updates as part of a comprehensive security approach.

 Managing Kernel Update Risk in Production Environments

 If you run on cloud infrastructure with identical server images, spin up a test instance, apply the kernel update, run your application workload, and verify stability before updating the production servers.
-For on-premises infrastructure without a test environment, apply kernel updates to the least-critical server first, observe for 24-48 hours, then apply to the rest.
+For on-premises infrastructure without a test environment, apply kernel updates to the least-critical server first, observe for 24 to 48 hours, then apply to the rest.

 When scheduling kernel updates, consider the update's urgency.
 A kernel security update that patches a privilege escalation being actively exploited in the wild should be applied as an emergency deployment, not deferred to the next maintenance window.
 A bug fix update that improves network throughput can wait for a scheduled window.
 The distinction between security and bug fix updates matters for urgency.

-Monitor USN (Ubuntu Security Notices) for kernel updates affecting your kernel version.
+Monitor Ubuntu Security Notices for kernel updates affecting your kernel version.
 Subscribe to the Ubuntu security mailing list or use a monitoring tool that tracks CVE disclosures for your kernel version.
 A server running kernel 5.15.0-91 on Ubuntu 22.04 needs to know when kernel updates address vulnerabilities that affect that version.

 Cleaning Up Old Kernels After a Successful Update